List of M*A*S*H characters: Walter "Radar" O'Reilly

 Corporal Walter Eugene "Radar" O'Reilly appears in the novels, film, and TV series.
 He also appeared in two episodes of AfterMASH, and starred in the television pilot W*A*L*T*E*R. The character was portrayed by Gary Burghoff in both the film and on television, the only regular character played by a single actor.
-His full name is never given in the original novel or film, but on the TV series it is Walter Eugene O'Reilly, "Walter" being picked by Burghoff himself.
+His full name is never given in the original novel or film, but in the TV series it is Walter Eugene O'Reilly, "Walter" being picked by Burghoff himself.
 The later novels by Richard Hooker and William Butterworth give his name as J. Robespierre O'Reilly.

 Radar is from Ottumwa, Iowa, and joined the army right out of high school.
 This is at odds with his later "graduating" from the Triple A High School Diploma Company of Delavan, Indiana.
 He has a brother who was rejected by the draft as 4F.
 He seems to have extra-sensory perception, appearing at his commander's side, with whatever paperwork is required, before being called, and finishing his sentences before the C.O. is anywhere near the end of them.
 He also has exceptionally good hearing, able to hear helicopters before anyone else and to tell from the rotor sounds if they are coming in loaded or not.
 It was these abilities that earned him the nickname "Radar".
 The character is inspired by company clerk Don Shaffer, who also was born in Ottumwa and nicknamed "Radar" by his compatriots, and who served alongside Hornberger in Korea.

 In the film, Radar was portrayed as worldly and sneaky, a characterization that carried into the early part of the series.
 He carries with him a pocketful of passes for any potential scam that might arise and has a racket of selling tickets for spying through a peephole into the nurses' shower.
 Another time, he cons nearly every member of MASH 4077 into buying two-tone mail-order shoes.
 As was allegedly done a couple of times in World War II, he successfully mailed a jeep home, one piece at a time.
 He is known for his tremendous appetite for heaping portions of food, is not averse to drinking Henry Blake's brandy and smoking his cigars when the colonel is off-duty, and occasionally drinks the moonshine liquor Hawkeye and Trapper make in their still.